ArnaudBarre/angularjs-webpack-simple/README.md

 ## Component approach

-These boilerplate is based on the component approach added in angularjs 1.5, a first step towards Angular2+.
+These boilerplate is based on the component approach added in AngularJS 1.5, a first step towards Angular.

 ## A new component